Police: 8 killed in Texas mall shooting, gunman also dead

 Further away, he saw the body of a heavyset man wearing all black.
 He assumed it was the shooter, Payton said, because unlike the other bodies it had not been covered up.

-Tarakram Nunna, 25, and Ramakrishna Mullapudi, 26, said they saw what appeared to be three people lying motionless on the ground, including one who appeared to be a police officer and another who appeared to be a mall security guard.
+Tarakram Nunna, 25, and Ramakrishna Mullapudi, 26, said they saw what appeared to be three people motionless on the ground, including one who appeared to be a police officer and one who appeared to be a mall security guard.

 Another shopper, Sharkie Mouli, 24, said he hid in a Banana Republic store during the shooting.
 As he left, he saw what appeared to be an unconscious police officer lying next to another unconscious person outside the outlet store.